manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 Professional High-Powered versions of the minibike parts, in order to build High-Powered Bikes or other Vehicles.
 I initially wanted a faster bike especially for Random Gen maps where cities are pretty far from each other.
 I did these parts before making this mod, before knowing how to make fully custom vehicles.
 I was then just using them to have a HP minibike.

 Only the Hell Goat bike currently uses the HP Bike parts.
-The new Loader also has a couple of custom parts, it's engine xml class extends from the bigEngine class below.
+The Beast also has a couple of custom parts, it's engine xml class extends from the bigEngine class below.
 Based on those examples, you can use them for other vehicles or make new versions of some of the parts for different types of vehicles.
 I did not yet add any XML progression gates for being able to craft these items.